KDLD: Indie 103.1

-On December 25, 2003, at 11 PM, KDL suddenly rang out with the song "James Brown is dead!" and "Indie 103.1" was launched, with The Ramones' "We Want The Airwaves" and The Clash's "This Is Radio Clash" being the first two songs played, which were followed by a series of new songs that had never seen commercial airplay before, setting the tone for what would become a musically adventurous and rebellious radio station.
+On December 25, 2003, at 11 PM, KDL suddenly rang out in the middle of "James Brown Is Dead" by L.A.
+Style and "Indie 103.1" was launched, with The Ramones' "We Want The Airwaves" and The Clash's "This Is Radio Clash" being the first two songs played, which were followed by a series of new songs that had never seen commercial airplay before, setting the tone for what would become a musically adventurous and rebellious radio station.
 The station was launched by program director Michael Steele, music director Mark Sovel, and disc jockey TK.

 For a month, the station ran with no commercials or disc jockeys and featured only the voices of listeners from phones messages left on the request line voice mail.
 Many of the phone messages were angry listeners yelling "You guys suck!" and "What happened to 'KDL the party station'?".

 The logo for "Indie 103.1" was designed by "André the Giant Has a Posse/OBEY Giant" street artist Shepard Fairey, who would later achieve fame as the designer of Barack Obama's "Hope" poster for his 2008 presidential campaign.

 On February 10, 2004, at noon, the first live DJ appeared on Indie 103.1: Steve Jones — guitarist, songwriter, and founding member of the Sex Pistols.
 His program, Jonesy's Jukebox, became famous for its freeform music and Jones' unorthodox delivery style, which included long pauses, belches, and the frequent whistling of songs.
 Jonesys' producer (Indie 103.1 music director Mark Sovel) was dubbed "Mr. Shovel" by Jones and became his on-air foil.
 The second DJ to appear was TK.
 Steele actively recruited L.A.-based music notables for the air staff.
 Within its first year, "Indie" (as it came to be known) was airing live original programs hosted by Rob Zombie, Henry Rollins, The Crystal Method, Christian B and Dave Navarro.

 Indie 103.1 quickly grew in popularity among listeners around the Los Angeles area and around the world, although due to limited signal range it was never a ratings winner.
 In 2004, Rolling Stone magazine declared Indie 103.1 "America's Coolest Commercial Station", and in April 2008, the same publication voted Indie the "Best Radio Station" in the country.